ognus/kolasa.me/README.md

 kolasa.me
 =========

-HTML/CSS code for my simple personal contact web page
+Source code for kolasa.me (a simple, personal contact page) - static HTML, CSS, and a tiny bit of jQuery.
+Designed and built by Tomek Kolasa.

+You can see the web site live at http://kolasa.em